The Grafenegg festival in Lower Austria © Alexander Haiden

 The combination of culinary pleasures, the historic castle and landscape gardens, the modern architecture, and a world-class concert programme makes the Grafenegg Music Festival a delight for all the senses.

-A summer day in Grafenegg could go like this: after a visit to the castle – one of Austria’s most important historic castle complexes, whose origins go back to the Late Gothic and Renaissance – you take a stroll through the English landscape garden.
-With your picnic basket, which was stocked according to your wishes at the picnic pavilion, you find a shady spot beneath the centuries-old trees, next to the goldfish pond, or on one of the lawns in front of the castle.
+This is what a summer’s day in Grafenegg could look like: after a visit to the castle – one of the largest castles in Austria, whose origins date back until the late Gothic and Renaissance periods – you can go for a walk through the English landscape garden.
+With the picnic basket you put together in the picnic pavilion, you walk to a shady spot under centuries-old trees, the goldfish pond or on one of the lawns in front of the castle.

 After so much relaxation, the senses are free for a concert visit.
 Continuing the tradition of the English garden which, nestled in nature, created places of enjoyment, two award-winning venues have emerged in recent years with the cloud tower and the auditorium.
 Like a giant sculpture, the cloud tower stretches towards the sky in front of the grandstand of the biggest open air arena in Europe.
 Events take place in the castle, park, cloud tower and auditorium throughout the year.
 The Grafenegg Advent is also a long-standing institution in the run up to Christmas in Austria.